-How to Deal With Betrayal From a Family Member or Toxic Friend
+What to Do When a Family Member or Friend Betrays You

-Many of us have been betrayed at some point—by family, in friendships, in relationships, and in business.
+Many of us have been betrayed at some point—by family (brothers, sisters, husband, wife, mom and dad), in friendships, in relationships, and in business.
 As isolating as it may be to be let down by people close to you, it's important to realize that you are not alone.
 No one is immune to being let down.
 So, it's less about how you were betrayed and who betrayed you, and more about how you handle it and rebound from the feeling of being let down and the hurt of the deception.

 The Worst Ways Someone Can Betray You

-After slowly opening up to people close to me (my significant other and a few close friends), I started to get some feedback.
+After slowly opening up to people close to me about my personal situation (my significant other and a few close friends), I started to get some feedback.
 I was hoping for neutral feedback, and I certainly received it.
 Indeed, I was able to confirm how messed up everything was.
-I was advised to get a lawyer (no, I couldn't hire a lawyer for family matters—think of how they would see me).
-I never did.
+It felt good to be validated.

 - Let yourself be mad